Install Python the right way, with uv

 macOS and Linux

-The official installer is a single shell command.
+The official installer is one shell command.
 It drops uv into ~/.local/bin.

 # install uv via the official script